JosephHills/learningToCode/README.md

-# A collection of trainig exercises.
+# A collection of training exercises.